jlcom/jlcom.github.io/_r-for-ecology/biodiversity/diversity-metrics.md

 category: "Biodiversity"
 ---

-Learn how to calculate species richness, Shannon, Simpson, and beta diversity using base R and the vegan package.
+Learn how to calculate and visualize alpha, beta, and gamma diversity using **vegan** and **base R**.
+Examples include richness, Shannon, and Simpson indices.